Most triathlons are completed in the early morning to avoid the hottest part of the day and the allow enough time for everyone to complete.

 When you arrive at the venue, your first stop should always be the registration desk.
 Make sure you leave plenty of time so you aren't rushed and are able to understand where everything is and can settle any race day nerves.
 Even though you may have already registered online, you still need to mark off that you are here and competing and pick up your race pack.
 You may also be able to look at the course maps here also to understand where your going.

-20 minutes before swim start - Race Briefing.
+20 minutes before swim start there will be a briefing.
 This is usually done at the swim start 15 minutes before the race begins.
 Its important to pay attention here as the race organizer will tell you important things you need to know about how the event will run.

 Remember Mum's and Dad's once the race is on you aren't allowed in transition to help your child, if your child needs assistance, there are volunteers and officials available to them at all times.

-Presentations - presentations are a great way to relax and reflect on your amazing achievement!
+Presentations are a great way to relax and reflect on your amazing achievement!
 There are also often some great spot prizes on offer!